au-ts/lionsos_docs/content/_index.md

 with the goal of making the achievements of seL4 accessible.
 That is, to provide performance, security, and reliability.

-LionsOS is developed by the [Trustworthy Systems](https://trustworthy.systems) research group at [UNSW Sydney](https://unsw.edu.au) in Australia.
+LionsOS is being developed by the [Trustworthy Systems](https://trustworthy.systems) research group at [UNSW Sydney](https://unsw.edu.au) in Australia.

 <!-- TODO: add architecture picture -->